 Please note that at any time the taxpayer has the possibility to request the Dutch Tax Authorities to issue a revised preliminary CIT assessment.
 Such a request can be filed electronically and is normally accepted, after which a revised preliminary assessment will follow.

-After the tax return has been filed, a revised preliminary tax assessment is often issued.
+After the tax return has been filed, a revised preliminary CIT assessment is often issued.
 Once the Dutch Tax Authorities have examined the CIT return, the final CIT assessment will be issued.
-The final assessment should be issued within a period of three years as from year end plus the period of the extension granted for filing the tax return.
+The final CIT assessment should be issued within a period of three years as from year end plus the period of the extension granted for filing the CIT return.
 An objection against the final CIT assessment must be filed within six weeks after the date of the assessment.

-Tax is payable within six weeks of the date of assessment.
-Interest is payable on any difference between the final assessment and the preliminary assessments.
-The interest is calculated from six months following the financial year up until the payment date of the final assessment.
-It is advisable to ensure that a correct preliminary tax assessment is imposed, given the high level of tax interest payable of 4 per cent up to 31 December 2021.
-As of 1 January 2022 the rate amounts to 8 per cent.
+Tax is payable within six weeks of the date of the CIT assessment.
+Taxation interest is due on any difference between the final assessment and the preliminary assessments.
+The taxation interest is calculated from six months following the financial year up until the payment date of the final assessment.
+It is advisable to ensure that a correct preliminary tax assessment is imposed, given the high level of taxation interest payable of 4 per cent up to 31 December 2021.
+As of 1 January 2022, the rate amounts to 8 per cent as of 1 January 2024, the rate amounts to ten per cent and as of 1 January 2025, the rate amounts to nine per cent.

-The Dutch Tax Authorities can issue an additional assessment after the final assessment is raised within five years after the fiscal year has ended, if new data become available of which the tax inspector could not reasonably have been aware at the time the final assessment was made.
+The Dutch Tax Authorities can issue an additional CIT assessment after the final CIT assessment is raised within five years after the fiscal year has ended.
+This is allowed if new data becomes available of which the tax inspector could not reasonably have been aware at the time the final CIT assessment was issued or if an obvious error has been made in the CIT return.
+An obvious error means that this leads to an additional CIT liability of more than 30 per cent compared to the total CIT liability.
 This period of five years is prolonged by the period with which the filing of the tax return has been extended.
-With regard to income from abroad, such additional assessments are allowed within twelve years.
-An additional assessment may involve interest and a penalty of up to 100 per cent of that assessment.
-This penalty is not tax deductible.
+With respect to income from abroad, additional CIT assessments are allowed within a period of twelve years after the fiscal year.
+An additional CIT assessment may involve interest and a penalty of up to 100 per cent of that CIT assessment.

 Although the ATAD II does not provide for a specific documentation requirement, under Dutch ATAD II legislation, a taxpayer must include in its records all data that is relevant to determine whether a payment falls within the scope of ATAD II.
 If a taxpayer takes the position that a payment does not fall within the scope of ATAD II, documentation that supports this position must also be included in the relevant file.
 If the taxpayer does not have this information on file, the burden of proof will shift to the taxpayer who must then demonstrate that the ATAD II rules do not apply.